Becoming A Resource Family

 Before placing a child in your home, federal and state law require that you become an approved Resource Family.
 Child Welfare Services will help you in this process at no cost to you.
 There are only six steps to take on the path to becoming a Resource Family:

-- Attend Orientation and Complete Application
+- Orientation & Application

 - In-Home Meeting